poma-odoo/odoo_sort/README.rst

 Every special case added to the sorting tool is a special case that programmers need to learn if they are to navigate quickly, and top-down ordering requires a lot of special cases.

-Why doesn't ssort allow me to configure X?
+Why doesn't osort allow me to configure X?
 ------------------------------------------

-``ssort`` aims to bring about ecosystem wide consistency in how python source files are organised.
+``osort`` aims to bring about ecosystem wide consistency in how python source files are organised.
 If this can be achieved then it will help all programmers familiar with its conventions to navigate unfamiliar codebases, and it will reduce arguments between programmers who prefer different conventions.
 This only works if those conventions can't be changed.

-Why was ssort created?
+Why was osort created?
 ----------------------

-``ssort`` exists because its author was too lazy to implement jump-to-definition in his text editor, and decided that it would be easier to just reformat all of the world's python code to make it possible to navigate by scrolling.
+``osort`` exists because its author was too lazy to implement jump-to-definition in his text editor, and decided that it would be easier to just reformat all of the world's python code to make it possible to navigate by scrolling.

 .. end-faq